Frequently Asked Questions

 Why I Run WordPress

 WordPress is an Open Source blogging platform that has been around since the dawn of mankind-on-the-Internet.
 It's free, and it's used by very many people.
 The fact that it is used by very many people means little... other than how many people place their faith in this one script and expect only the best in terms of security, flexibility, speed and simplicity of use.
-It also means there's a huuuge assortment of themes, mods, translation and documentation in all languages.
+It also means there's a huuuge assortment of themes, mods, translation and documentation in many different languages.

 The Blogs Before Late 2008